Making a positive difference

 1 Responsibility to our community

 Supporting our community by sharing ideas, resources and insights in a practical, hands-on way is an important part of our culture.
-We believe that by focussing our efforts on people and organisations that reflect our own values, we can create maximum impact for good.
+We believe that by focusing our efforts on people and organisations that reflect our own values, we can create maximum impact for good.
 Like the focus of our pro bono work, we provide hands-on support to community organisations in the three core areas of youth and education, charitable trusts and business initiatives which support New Zealand’s sustainable growth.

 We have formal partnerships with five community organisations: